Input Elements

 There are several different input elements, these are used for different data types and for different types of association.
 The input elements category contains the following widgets:

-• Text Box – displays and, optionally, allows the end-user to add or edit text data from a numeric or string-like attribute:
+• Text Box – displays and, optionally, allows the end-user to add or edit text data from a numeric or string-like value:

 Text box containing Name attribute

-• Text Area – displays and, optionally, allows the end-user to add or edit long text data from a string attribute:
+• Text Area – displays and, optionally, allows the end-user to add or edit long text data from a string value:

 Text area containing notes attribute

-• Drop-Down – shows the current value of and, optionally, allows end-users to pick an option from a list of options in an enumeration attribute:
+• Drop-Down – shows the current value of and, optionally, allows end-users to pick an option from a list of options in an enumeration value:

 Drop down containing region attribute

-• Checkbox – shows the current value of and, optionally, allows end-users to set a Boolean attribute to true or false:
+• Checkbox – shows the current value of and, optionally, allows end-users to set a Boolean value to true or false:

 Checkbox showing personal attribute

-• Radio Buttons – shows the current value of and, optionally, allows end-users to pick an option from a list of options in an enumeration attribute or the value of a Boolean attribute:
+• Radio Buttons – shows the current value of and, optionally, allows end-users to pick an option from a list of options in an enumeration or Boolean value:

 Radio buttons showing the preferred contact time and personal attributes

-• Date Picker – shows and, optionally, allows end-users to pick a Date and time attribute from a calendar:
+• Date Picker – shows and, optionally, allows end-users to pick a Date and time value from a calendar:

 Date picker showing the last contacted attribute